By Dr. A.J. Drenth

 - IPs conceal Ti or Fi, reveal Se or Ne.

-This brings us to our third rule: each function is always paired with its functional opposite in the functional stack.
-We refer to these as “function pairs.”
+This brings us to our third rule: each function is always paired with its functional opposite in the function stack.
+We sometimes refer to these as “function pairs.”
 There are four available function pairs:

 - Ti-Fe (or Fe-Ti if you prefer)